KelvinHere/Milestone-Interactive/testing.md

 ### Regarding the game

- All game modes have been completed to make sure :-
+ All game modes have been played to failure and completion to make sure :-
 - Each difficulty creates the correct sized grid
 - The tile positions are generated randomly each game
 - The different difficulties have the correct time limits